-- 32. Approve the Corporation's approach to corporate governance, including this Mandate, the mandates of the Board's committees and the position descriptions for the Chair, the Lead Director, the President and committee chairs and facilitate the continuity, effectiveness and independence of the Board, including by: - (a) Overseeing succession planning for the Board and selecting nominees for election to the Board: - (b) Approving the appointment of directors to the audit committee and the other committees of the Board approved by the Board from time to time; - (c) Conducting regular (and not less than annual) assessments of the Board as a whole, the committees of the Board, the contribution of each individual director and the Chair, Lead Director and committee chairpersons, in each case by reference to this Mandate, the applicable committee mandate and/or the applicable position description; - (d) Reviewing the orientation and education programs for new directors; and - (e) Approving the Corporation's approach to director compensation and protection. - 33.
-Oversee structures and procedures, including the appointment of a Lead Director (if applicable), to enable the Board to exercise independent judgment and make decisions on director independence. - 34.
-Delegate to the Board committees oversight of specific matters while retaining ultimate responsibility for those delegated matters. - 35.
-Approve the Corporation's approach to director compensation and protection. - 36.
-Enforce Board policy respecting confidentiality of the Corporation's proprietary information and Board deliberations.
+- 23. Approve the Corporation's approach to corporate governance, including this Mandate, the mandates of the Board's committees and facilitate the continuity, effectiveness, and independence of the Board, including by way of example: - a. overseeing succession planning for the Board and selection of candidates for election to the Board; - b. approving the appointment of directors to the audit committee and the other committees of the Board, from time to time; - c. conducting regular (and not less than biennial) assessments of the Board as a whole, the committees of the Board, the contribution of each individual director and the Chair, Lead Director and committee chairpersons; and - d. approving the Corporation's approach to director compensation and protection. - 24.
+Oversee structures and procedures, including the appointment of a Lead Director (if applicable), to enable the Board to exercise independent judgment and make decisions on director independence. - 25.
+Delegate to the Board committees oversight of specific matters.